 The north of Baffin Island, in the Canadian territory of Nunavut, is one of the coldest inhabited regions on earth.
-For nearly 5,000 years, the Inuit people have lived a nomadic lifestyle in this landscape, subsisting off of the land and the sea until the 1950s.
-Communities today navigate dramatic shifts between the lifestyles and values of elders raised in a traditional hunting society, and the young generations growing up in the wake of colonization, with social media and access to the Internet.
+For nearly 5,000 years, the Inuit have lived a nomadic lifestyle in this landscape, subsisting off of the land and the sea until the 1950s.
+Communities today navigate shifts between the lifestyles and values of elders raised in a traditional hunting society, and the young generations growing up in the wake of colonization, with social media and access to the Internet.

-Photographed over four months in the community of Ikpiarjuk (Arctic Bay), Nunavut, Under the Same Stars celebrates the vibrancy of community life and the Arctic winter landscape during the darkest time of the year.
+Photographed over four months in the community of Ikpiarjuk (Arctic Bay), Nunavut in 2014-15, Under the Same Stars celebrates the vibrancy of community life and the Arctic winter landscape during the darkest time of the year.

 This project was funded in part by a grant from Fulbright Canada, the Fulbright Canada-RBC Eco-Leadership Program, and the 83 backers of a Kickstarter campaign in summer 2014.